D1 Grand Prix: D1 Lights

-The series kicked off with a pre-season event at Nikko Circuit with the series started the first round in Maze Circuit with Daisuke Saito became the first winner of D1 Lights, the first series champion is Junya Ishikawa who graduated to D1GP the following year while Naoki Nakamura who won twice regained his D1GP license and also graduated to D1GP.
+The series kicked off with a pre-season event at Nikko Circuit, followed by the first round at Maze Circuit.
+Daisuke Saito became the first winner of D1 Lights, the first series champion was Junya Ishikawa who graduated to D1GP the following year, while Naoki Nakamura who won twice regained his D1GP license and also graduated to D1GP.

-In 2019 for the first time D1GP and D1 Lights were held in same venue at same weekend at Autopolis with both series held its series finale. this feat was held again the following year twice with the season opener and once again in Ebisu West.
+In 2019 for the first time D1GP and D1 Lights were held in the same venue during same weekend at Autopolis, which was the final round for both series.
+The same would happen again twice in the following year, with the season opener and in Ebisu West.